The Philippines and the World Bank: Notable projects

-Effects and Controversy
+Effects and controversy

 In the 21st century, World Bank intervention in the Philippines has improved social and living conditions.
 The Philippine Rural Development Project of 2015 raised rural incomes, increased agricultural productivity, and improved market access in rural areas.
 The effects go beyond rural infrastructure.
 From an educational perspective, the Learning, Equity, and Accountability Program Support (LEAPS) benefitted 4.4 million students and recorded improvements in the reading and math scores of students in Grades 2 and 3.

 World Bank intervention in the Philippines has also been met with controversy.
 The World Bank has been criticized by the Committee for the Abolition of Illegitimate Debt for its role in funding the regime of Ferdinand Marcos.
 Structural adjustment loans given to the Philippines mostly ended up in the hands of the Marcos administration instead of being used to fund export-driven industrialization, with the corruption fueling a banking crisis that discouraged foreign private investors from investing in the Philippines.

+As countries continue to develop from the assistance of the World Bank, many new International Financial Institutions were developed.
+In 1966, the Asian Development Bank was established with the goals of eradicating extreme poverty and promote development in the region of Asian and the Pacific similar to the goals aimed from the World Bank.
+This is an effect of countries within a region developing further to create their own institutions to reduce influence from other institutions.
+The criticism the World Bank deals with also leads new global institutions to be made.
+The Asian Development Bank created the 2009 Philippine Energy Efficiency Project to help the citizen reduce their energy household cost as it took a large portion of their income to the electricity tariffs.
+This project would cost $46 million to establish 13 million compacted fluorescent lights and having energy-efficient lights in government offices and other public building.